9-21971099-C-G

 Variant summary

 The NM_000077.5(CDKN2A):c.260G>C(p.Arg87Pro) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another nucleotide change resulting in same amino acid change has been previously reported as Likely pathogenicin UniProt.
+Variant has been reported in ClinVar as Pathogenic (★★).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R87G) has been classified as Likely pathogenic.

 Frequency